AliFatahadoost/JaliFrame-Stand-Alone/README.md

 DELETE
 ```

-you should not need hundreds of lines of application plumbing to expose it.
+the HTTP and UI plumbing should not overwhelm the actual business logic.

-### The browser is already a platform.
+### The browser already provides a frontend platform.

-Modern browsers already provide:
+Modern browsers already support:

 * Custom Elements
 * ES Modules
 * Shadow DOM
 * Fetch
-* HTML forms
+* HTML
 * CSS

-Jali uses those primitives directly instead of introducing a mandatory frontend framework.
+Jali Frame builds directly on those capabilities.

 ### Authorization belongs on the server.

-UI visibility is useful.

-It is not authorization.
+A hidden button is not security.

-Jali therefore enforces permissions at the API boundary and can additionally trim inaccessible HTML before it reaches the browser.
+Jali checks permissions at the API boundary and can additionally remove unauthorized HTML before delivery.

-### Small systems are easier to understand.
+### Keep the framework understandable.

 Jali Frame intentionally has a limited surface area.

-There is no dependency mountain to climb before understanding what the framework is doing.
+There is no giant abstraction stack hiding what happens between the browser and SQL Server.

 ---

 # Who Is Jali Frame For?

-Jali Frame is particularly suited to:
+Jali Frame is intended for developers building:

 * Internal enterprise applications
+* ERP systems
 * Inventory systems
-* ERP modules
-* Administrative panels
+* Administrative tools
-* Management software
+* Database-backed management software
 * CRUD-heavy business applications
-* Database-first systems
-* Small teams that want a compact Java stack
+* Small-team Java applications
+* Database-first applications

-It is less appropriate when you need:
+It is less suited to projects that require:

+* Very high connection counts
-* A public-scale distributed backend
+* Large distributed systems
-* Massive concurrent connections
-* A large frontend ecosystem
+* A large frontend framework ecosystem
 * Advanced reactive infrastructure
-* Vendor-independent database abstraction
+* Database-vendor independence
 * A full enterprise framework ecosystem

-Jali Frame does not try to solve every web development problem.

-It solves a narrower one:
+Jali Frame deliberately solves a narrower problem:

 > **How much code should it take to turn a SQL-backed business object into a usable web application?**